 A reformed entry system should include a national entrance exam covering essential PSHE competencies alongside academic requirements.
-This would be paired with an end-of-first-semester assessment of fundamental "I'm a student" skills and knowledge - from academic integrity to time management, and a deeper understanding of rights and policies.
+This would be paired with an end-of-first-semester assessment of fundamental "I'm a student" skills - from academic integrity to time management.